penumbra-zone/guide/pages/node/pd/indexing-events.md

 ## Using Pindexer

-`pindexer` reads from a raw Postgres database, as produced in the section above, and produces a derived database with rich tables for penumbra-specific views.
+`pindexer` reads from a Postgres ABCI event database, as described in the section above, and produces a derived database with rich tables for Penumbra-specific views.
-This is useful because the raw events database isn't easily or efficientl queryable for specific use cases, like seeing the current status of the DEX, or the total amount of fees paid so far, etc.
+This is useful because the raw events database isn't easily or efficiently queryable for Penumbra-specific use cases, such as seeing the current status of the DEX, or the total amount of fees paid so far on the life of the chain.

-To run `pindexer`, you'll need to have configured the penumbra node to index events into postgres, then you'll:
+To run `pindexer`, you'll need to have configured the Penumbra node to index events into Postgres.
+Then:

 1. Create a Postgres database for the output of `pindexer`, say `$PINDEXER_DB`.
-2. Run `pindexer -c <CHAIN_ID> -g <ORIGINAL_GENESIS_FILE> -s postgresql://localhost:5432/$DATABASE_NAME -d postgresql://localhost:5432/$PINDEXER_DB`
+2. Run `pindexer --chain-id <CHAIN_ID> --genesis-json <ORIGINAL_GENESIS_FILE> --src-database-url postgresql://localhost:5432/$DATABASE_NAME --dst-database-url postgresql://localhost:5432/$PINDEXER_DB`

 This assumes that Postgres is running locally on port 5432; for another setup the URL should change.

-The `<ORIGINAL_GENESIS_FILE>` must be the `genesis.json` file for the chain, BEFORE ANY UPGRADES.
+The `<ORIGINAL_GENESIS_FILE>` must be the `genesis.json` file for the chain, **before any upgrades.**
 Note, in particular, that after an upgrade, there will be a new genesis file containing only a checkpoint.
-`pindexer` specifically needs the original genesis file, because it needs to read information about the start of the chain, like initial allocations, state, etc.
+`pindexer` specifically needs the original genesis file, because it needs to read information about the start of the chain, such as initial allocations, to track changes over time accurately.

 ### Example: Total Supply Indexing

-For example, after running pindexer, here's a query to get the total amount of the native staking token up to the current height:
+For example, after running `pindexer`, here's a query to get the total amount of the native staking token up to the current height:

 ```sql